SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 8.4.
 Docker Integration

-Docker is now primarily integrated through a dedicated VM (`docker-vm-01`), which hosts all Docker-based services.
+Docker is now exclusively integrated through a dedicated VM (`docker-vm-01`), which hosts all Docker-based services.
 This approach centralizes Docker management and improves security and isolation.
-The `docker` feature can still be applied to LXC containers, but the VM-based approach is the recommended standard.
+The `docker` feature is a prerequisite for the VM, and the Portainer feature is then applied to manage the Docker environment within it.

 ## 9. Testing & QA